alpatania/sassafras/README.md

   Select Event source **Time-driven**
   Type of time based trigger **Week timer**
   Select day and time you want the code to run at every week

-## The possibilities are endless
-Personally, I have an extra column with a Data Validation drop down menu so i can mark the papers as i go through them.
-One can write a script that sends emails with the list of papers marked in a specific way, or the script can run automatically every monday, or the day after your journal club to get new ideas!

-Take a look at the available functions for [GoogleSheets](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) and [Gmail](https://developers.google.com/apps-script/reference/gmail/gmail-app) to customize your own script.